You are here

 Compared to the last survey:

-- there has been an increase in the proportion of women who said that they were always spoken to in a way they could understand during antenatal care and labour and birth.
+- There was an increase in the number of women who said they were always treated with dignity and respect during labour and birth.

 Results for NHS trusts

-The technique used to analyse these results allows us to identify which trusts we can confidently say performed 'Better', 'Worse' or 'About the same'.
+The technique used to analyse these results allows us to identify which trusts we can confidently say performed 'better' 'worse' or 'about the same' compared with most other trusts.

 Pre-release access list